Rory McArdle

-Rory Alexander McArdle (born 1 May 1987) is a professional footballer who plays as a defender for League Two club Harrogate Town.
+Rory Alexander McArdle (born 1 May 1987) is a former professional footballer.
 He has previously played for Sheffield Wednesday, Rochdale, Aberdeen, Bradford City and Scunthorpe United, and represented the Northern Ireland national football team.

 Club career

 Aberdeen

 On 19 May 2010, McArdle signed a contract with Scottish Premier League club Aberdeen.
 Near the end of the 2011–12 season, McArdle was advised that his contract with Aberdeen would not be extended.

 Bradford City

 McArdle signed for Bradford City on 6 June 2012, signing a two-year contract.
 He made his debut on 11 August in a 1–0 win in the League Cup against Notts County.
 He made his league debut a week later against Gillingham.
 He made his home debut on 21 August, in a 1–0 win against Fleetwood Town.
 He scored his first goal for the club on 25 August in a 5–1 win against AFC Wimbledon.
 On 8 January, McArdle scored a header against Premier League side Aston Villa in the first leg of the semi-final of the League Cup, as Bradford incredibly won 3–1.
 He also played in the second leg, which saw Bradford advance to the final 4–3 on aggregate.
 He started in the final which Bradford lost to Premier League side Swansea City.
 He scored his second league goal for the club on 1 April, helping Bradford to a 3–1 away to Torquay United.
-He then scored in the 2013 Football League Two play-off Final, which Bradford won 3–0 against Northampton Town securing promotion to League One.
+He then scored in the 2013 Football League Two play-off final, which Bradford won 3–0 against Northampton Town securing promotion to League One.
 On 3 August, the opening day of the season, McArdle scored a late header from a Raffaele De Vita corner to give Bradford a point in a 2–2 draw against Bristol City.

 He was Bradford City's 2014–15 Player of the Year.